Inzurriaga/DOG-PARTY/README.md

 #### Specifications

-####Working with the terminal-
+#### Working with the terminal-
-*using the terminal to create a directory to hold the html and css files *Inside the created directory create another directory for the images *Using the terminal create the html and css files
+* using the terminal to create a directory to hold the html and css files
+* Inside the created directory create another directory for the images
+* Using the terminal create the html and css files

-####Working with html and css-
+#### Working with html and css-
-*start with working with html using semantic tags and creating a clean structure *style with css to make the site like the image
+* start with working with html using semantic tags and creating a clean structure
+* style with css to make the site like the image

-####Sharing all the hard work-
+#### Sharing all the hard work-
-*create a ssh key
+* create a ssh key
-*create a README
+* create a README
-*share the site on github for the world to see
+* share the site on github for the world to see
-# DOG-PARTY
-# DOG-PARTY